lisael/pylogicaldecoding/INSTALL.md

 `ERROR:  could not access file "test_decoding": No such file or directory`

 Your distrib did not compile the test decoder.

+Otherwise, the installation is completed :) You can start playing with pylogicaldecoding (Check `README.md` and `/examples` )

 # install postgres’ `test_decoding.so` contrib